 Items most recently added to the website include the latest meeting minutes and:

-- Comments and addendum comments on the Patterson Place development (Oct.-Nov.
-2018).
-This development affects Components 2, 4 and 5 of the New Hope Creek corridor.
+- The Committee submitted comments on the Patterson Place development proposal, which would have affected Components 2, 4 and 5 of the New Hope Creek corridor.
 The proposal was rejected by the Durham Planning Commission on April 9, 2019.
 More information available on City of Durham website here.

 - Opening of the Hollow Rock Nature Park on Erwin Road.
 Celebration planned for June 5, 2016.